Royal Alcázar of Madrid: Charles V

 The Royal Alcázar of Madrid once again suffered serious damage during the Revolt of the Comuneros, which occurred from 1520 to 1522, under the reign of Charles I. Considering the state of the building, Charles I decided to extend it; this is considered to be the first important building work in the history of the Alcázar.
-The redesign was probably carried out alongside the emperor's wish to establish the Court in the city of Madrid, something which did not happen until the reign of Philip II.
-Various historians maintain that Luis Cabrera de Córdoba (16th century), mentioned Charles in the following document:
+The redesign was probably carried out alongside the Emperor's wish to establish the court in the city of Madrid, something which did not happen until the reign of Philip II.
+Luis Cabrera de Córdoba (16th century), mentioned Charles in the following document, "The Catholic King Philip II, considering the city of Toledo unsuitable, respected the wish of his father, the Emperor Charles V to have the Court in the city of Madrid, establishing in Madrid its royal seat and the government of its monarchy."

 From this perspective, one can understand the efforts of Charles V to provide the city with a royal residence - the priority of a modern state - or at least, to what it was used to before his arrival in Castile.
-Instead of demolishing the uncomfortable and old-fashioned medieval castle (a decision thought to be too radical), the emperor decided to use it as the basis for the construction of a palace.
+Instead of demolishing the uncomfortable and old-fashioned medieval castle (a decision thought to be too radical), the Emperor decided to use it as the basis for the construction of a palace.
 The new construction bore the name of the original fortress, the Royal Alcázar of Madrid, despite having lost its military function centuries earlier.

 Construction started in 1537, under the direction of the architects Luis de Vega and Alonso de Covarrubias, who renovated the old buildings around the King's Courtyard (Patio del Rey) in the medieval castle.
 The most valuable contribution, however, was the construction of the newly designed Queen's rooms, spread around the Queen's Courtyard (Patio de la Reina).
 The so-called Tower of Charles V was built in one of the corners of the northern façades, which now overlooks the Sabatini Gardens.
 These new additions are believed to have doubled the original footprint of the building.

 The project was dominated by unmistakable Renaissance features, visible in the main staircase and both the King's and Queen's Courtyards; adorned with archways and supported by columns, allowing light into the building.
 The extension by Charles V was the first important work carried out in the Alcázar, and was followed by numerous refurbishments and redesigns which were carried out almost continuously until the building's destruction in the 18th century.